JuanPelusa/audiolusa-react-js/README.md

 personalized installations and home cinema design.
 The site provides simple and intuitive navigability. easy and descriptive specification of the products and simple way to carry out the purchase.

+Auth service functional with sign up, sign in.
+Account info and my orders when you are logged in clicking over the email.

 # Project Development

 I choose Boostrap as the main framework for he's easy way to configure the alignment and the placing of elements.